-7 Weekend Getaways for When You Need to Escape DC This Winter
+7 Weekend Getaways for When You Need to Escape DC This Summer

-From underrated cities filled with museums to quaint towns with ski slopes and relaxing spas.
+From underrated cities filled with museums to quaint towns with live music and amazing views.

-Once the holidays wind down and winter truly descends on DC, it may feel like time to escape the city.
-And luckily, our region is filled with underrated cities and sleepy hamlets that make for a perfect getaway—especially in the winter, when you can enjoy the quiet beauty without all the crowds.
+Once summer (and all of its humidity) officially descends on DC, it may feel like time to escape the District.
+And luckily, our region is filled with underrated cities and sleepy hamlets that make for a perfect getaway—especially in the summer, when the outdoors, live music, and open-air dining, await.

-So whether you want to hit the slopes at one of the best places to ski near DC or find your zen in quaint towns filled with wineries, museums, and spas, you can escape the winter doldrums at these mid-Atlantic destinations.
-We’ve rounded up seven getaways in Maryland, Virginia, and Pennsylvania that make perfect escapes from the city, so get out of town and head to one of these spots before the season ends.
+So, whether you want to explore a new city or find your rural zen in quaint towns filled with wineries, museums, and shops, you can escape to one of these mid-Atlantic destinations.
+We’ve rounded up seven getaways in Maryland, Virginia, Delaware, and West Virginia, that make perfect escapes from the city, so get out of town and head to one of these spots while the season lasts.

 Distance from DC: About two hours